ricokahler/oembed-providers/README.md

 It's cached via `stale-while-revalidate` with a maxage of 86400.

-TL;DR you can hit a good amount and it'll refresh automatically every 24 hours.
+TL;DR you can hit as much as you'd like and it'll refresh automatically every 24 hours.